 Revenue growth in our business is driven by several factors and one such factor is new product introductions.
-While we generated revenue from sales of our newly released Excel HR product in the second and third quarters of 2014 and sales of our Excel V platform increased in 2013 and in the first nine months of 2014, compared with the respective prior year periods, sales of our truSculpt product introduced in 2012 have not gained a share of the market segment to the degree we had expected.
-If our total revenue does not continue to grow in 2014 compared to 2013, we may not be able to become profitable in future quarters.
+While our recently released products in 2014 - enlighten- Q4'14 and excel HR- Q2'14 - have resulted in the growth of our revenue over the last four quarters ended March 31, 2015, sales of our truSculpt product introduced in 2012 have not gained a share of the market segment to the degree we had expected.

-In an effort to improve our revenue, in the nine months ended September 30, 2014, we expanded our North American sales force and restructured their compensation arrangements, hired new senior sales management with prior experience in the aesthetic medical device industry, and have increased our marketing and promotional activities in North America.
-Given the time it takes to train new sales employees to sell our products and for the marketing efforts to yield in improved revenue, our total sales and marketing expenses increased to 43% of total net revenue in the nine months ended September 30, 2014, compared to 39% in the same period in 2013.
-If our North American revenue does not increase by more than our expenses, we may not be able to become profitable in future quarters.
+In an effort to improve our revenue, we have invested in the restructuring and expansion of our global sales force, re-evaluated and changed the structure of their compensation arrangements, hired new senior sales management with prior experience in the aesthetic medical device industry, and increased our marketing and promotional activities.
+Given the time it takes to train new sales employees to sell our products and for the marketing efforts to yield in improved revenue, our total sales and marketing expenses increased to 43% of total net revenue in the first quarter of 2015, while they were 41% and 38% in the twelve months ended December 31, 2014 and 2013, respectively.

-Our ability to sustain profitability depends on the extent to which we can increase revenue and control our costs in order to, among other things, counter any unforeseen difficulties, complications, product delays or other unknown factors that may require additional expenditures.
+For the full-year 2014, compared to 2013, our revenue increased by \$3.5 million but our combined cost of revenue and operating expenses increased by \$8.8 million.
+Our ability to return to sustained profitability depends on the extent to which we can increase revenue and control our costs to be able to leverage our expenses.
+In addition, we need to be able to counter any unforeseen difficulties, complications, product delays or other unknown factors that may require additional expenditures.
 Because of the numerous risks and uncertainties associated with our growth prospects, product development, sales and marketing and other efforts, we are unable to predict the extent of our future profitability or losses.

-If our revenue does not achieve adequate growth in the future, we may continue to incur a quarterly net loss and may continue to consume cash in our operations in the future.
+If our revenue does not continue to improve and achieve adequate growth in the future, or if we are not able to control our costs to leverage our expenses, then we may continue to incur a quarterly net loss and may continue to consume cash in our operations in the future.